 For high fashion on a budget, head to H&M. You'll find good quality essentials at great prices, plus plenty of colourful, on-trend pieces.
-H&M has also proved its fashion credentials by collaborating with designers and celebrities including Lanvin, Donatella Versace, Jimmy Choo, David Beckham and Madonna on exclusive collections.
+H&M has also proved its fashion credentials by collaborating with international designers and style icons, including Beyoncé, Isabel Marant and Alexander Wang, who have created capsule collections.
 Stock varies from branch to branch, but menswear, maternity, childrenswear and plus size collections are available.
 H&M's Oxford Street flagship store was relaunched in March 2013 with a shoe zone, chill out lounge and 80 changing rooms.

 Japanese clothing company Uniqlo is great for chic casuals, like a cheap Gap.
 Stock up on funky tops, trousers, knitwear and outerwear in the latest colours.
-Uniqlo has a rapidly changing range of designer T-shirts, most recently working with Irish designer Orla Kiely.
+Uniqlo has a rapidly changing range of designer T-shirts, most recently working with French fashion designer Ines de la Fressange.
 If your style is casual but funky, check it out.

 To get an edgy look that won't break the bank, head to River Island.
 The clothes range from studded jackets, to jumpsuits, to tribal prints.
 You'll also find plenty of funky accessories and shoes.
-Pop star Rihanna has even designed her own collection for the chain.
+Pop star Rihanna even designed three collections for the chain.

 Dorothy Perkins and Burton

 If you're looking for stylish wardrobe staples at reasonable prices, try Dorothy Perkins.
 The store offers basics such as jeans, cardigans and smart workwear.
-You'll also find a great range of cute dresses, and a tall, petite and maternity range.
-Accompanying most branches is the menswear arm, Burton, offering a good range of affordable trousers, shirts, t-shirts and suits.
+You'll also find a great range of pretty dresses, as well as a tall, petite and maternity range.
+Accompanying most branches is the menswear arm, Burton, which offers a good range of affordable trousers, shirts, t-shirts and suits.